mendix/docs/content/en/docs/howto/integration/use-extensions/_index.md

 ## 1 Introduction

-Connect to and receive information from external sources by downloading extensions in Mendix Studio Pro.
+Connect to and receive information from external sources with extensions in Mendix Studio Pro.

 ## 2 Documents in this Category